 Check licenses, complaints and litigation history:

-• Obtain a copy of the contractor’s license as well as copies of licenses of the major subcontractors who will be involved.
-Check with the Better Business Bureau as well as disciplinary boards for litigation history.
+Obtain a copy of the contractor’s license, and copies of licenses of the major subcontractors who will be involved.
+Check with the Better Business Bureau and disciplinary boards for litigation history.

 Verify insurance coverage: